 - Ratings & reviews

 Google is more likely to pick up on structured data and use it as a rich result.
 You can test a webpage for missing markup with Google Search Console’s Rich Results Test.

-This usually means being clear in your formatting by making the page structured with headers, bullet points, numbered lists, and clean/concise questions/answers.
+Usually, this means being clear in your formatting by structuring the page with headers, bullet points, numbered lists, and clean/concise questions and answers.

-- Search Google for the keyword you are targeting with your content
+- Search Google for the target keywords you’re aiming for with your content.

-(3.)
-Finally, if you can’t beat the organic content to reclaim your real estate organically: pay to beat the competition using Paid Ads.
+Finally, if you can’t beat the organic content to reclaim your real estate organically, use Google Search Ads to give your content a leg up.

 If the ROI is possible from Google Ads, then paying to reclaim the lost real estate is a viable option.
-Often, though, it’s hard to compete when other eCommerce brands can outspend yours for a term.
+Often, though, it’s hard to compete when other retailers can outspend yours for a search term.

 In our experience, interlinking across your own site (or across multiple owned sites) is one of the most overlooked SEO activities.